toolsforresearch/tfr_responsive/README.md

 ***************************************************

 You are looking at the free version of our Bootstrap based LimeSurvey template.
+This is version 1.7.3

 ***************************************************

+Please be aware that this template will work only on LimeSurvey 2.6.2 (previously known as 2.06) installations and not on LimeSurvey 2.5x!
+Don't try, we already did.
+It really does not work.

+Our next major release will have release number that corresponds with the relase number that LimeSurvey will use.
+We will release as soon as we can have a new template ready that fits the work in development now for version 3.0 of LimeSurvey.
+Currently we expect this to be ready in spring 2017.

-Release: v1.6.0 build on 2015-11-24 13:28:1
+Release: v1.7.3+2016-12-15 10:50:14 build on 2016-12-15 10:50:14
+#Release 1.7.3
+* minor improvements

+#Release 1.7.0
+* better styling of question type "Array by column"
+* error with double equations: fixed
+* better styling of dual-scale question
+* labels visible while only the radion button should be visible: fixed
+* progress bar showing fractions on Chrome on Mac: fixed by deleting the percentage altogether
+* No text in labels multi-array-flex-text on small devices: fixed

 #Release 1.6: Fixed errors/added features since release 1.5
 * better styling of file upload dialog and time picker(jQuery)
 * group description now also shows when only group description (and not group title) should show up